Inmate Release: Phone Scam Overview

 If you are the target of an inmate release scam, then you should contact the Department of Corrections in the state where your loved one is being held.
 Since the perpetrator is often an employee or inmate in the prison where the call originated from, the administration of the prison can take action.
 You can also contact the Attorney General's office in that state to spread the word about this scam.

 Another way to spread the word about the inmate release phone scam is by leaving your feedback on numbers that are involved in this scam in CallerSmart's community phone book.
-If another person is called by the same number they can run a reverse phone lookup using our free app for iPhone and iPad, and see your helpful feedback.
+If another person is called by the same number they can run a reverse phone lookup using our free caller ID app for iPhone, and see your helpful feedback.
 If you don't have an iPhone or iPad, you can still search phone numbers in our phone book and leave your feedback on our website.